IanBrettell/PhD-thesis/docs/01-Introduction.md

 <p class="caption">(\#fig:charles-darwin-young-portrait)(ref:charles-darwin-young-portrait)</p>
 </div>

-In 1831, a young Charles Darwin boarded the HMS *Beagle* to embark on an expedition to collect specimens from South America.
-After collecting a huge number of fossils from the along the eastern coast and shipping them back to England, the *Beagle* spent 5 weeks touring through the 18 volcanic islands of the Galàpagos, where Darwin collected

-Two months after Darwin graduated from Cambridge, he received a letter from Henslow suggesting that he join the *Beagle*'s exploratory survey of South America as the "gentleman scientist" they were seeking to assist with the collection of specimens.
-As the *Beagle* travelled down the eastern coast of South America, Darwin collected a vast amount of living specimens and ancient fossils, including large extinct mammals such as the megatherium, near Punta Alta.
+As the *Beagle* travelled down the eastern coast of South America, Darwin collected a vast amount of living specimens and ancient fossils -- including large extinct mammals such as the megatherium (**Figure \@ref(fig:megatherium)**) -- and shipped them back to England [@mukherjeeGeneIntimateHistory2016].

 (ref:megatherium) Megatherium fossil collected by Charles Darwin, housed in the Natural History Museum, London.
 Photograph from @WhatWasMegatherium.